jdlich/cas-docs/content/chapters/10-design-and-branding.md

 The main log in page (the CAS "home page") is located at `view/jsp/default/ui/casLoginView.jsp`.
 And there you will find the rest of the JSP files as well.

 Notice `top.jsp` and `bottom.jsp` include files located in `view/jsp/default/ui/includes`.
 These serve as the layout template for the other JSP files, which get injected in between during compilation to create a complete HTML page.

+The location of these JSP files are configured in `WEB-INF/classes/default_views.properties`.

 ## Workflow